- What are the requirements for naturalization?

 Q: How long must I reside in the U.S. to become a citizen through the naturalization process?

-A: If you are married to a U.S. citizen, you must physically reside in the U.S. at least accumulative eighteen months prior to applying for naturalization.
-If you are not married to a U.S. citizen, then you must physically reside in the U.S. at least accumulative thirty months prior to applying for naturalization.
+A: If you are married to a U.S. citizen, you must physically reside in the U.S. at least eighteen accumulative months prior to applying for naturalization.
+If you are not married to a U.S. citizen, then you must physically reside in the U.S. at least thirty accumulative months prior to applying for naturalization.

 Q: Do I have to meet the residency requirements of naturalization by the time I file the application for naturalization?